jimatas/Zift/Readme.md

 - Collection quantifiers (`:any`, `:all`) and projections (`:count`)
 - Logical operators (`&&`, `||`, `!()`)
 - Membership comparisons with `in` (e.g., `Name in ['Laptop', 'Smartphone']`)

-> All expressions are null-safe by default — null collections and missing properties will not cause runtime errors.

 Example: